-Many L’Eroica participants come from out of town, and repeat riders are prevalent.
-This year, folks from Florida, Georgia, New Mexico and Oregon will compete, with a large incidence of riders coming from Colorado’s Front Range.
+Many L’Eroica participants come from out of town and repeat riders are prevalent.
+This year folks from Florida, Georgia, New Mexico and Oregon will compete, with a large incidence of riders hailing from Colorado’s East Slope.

 According to Brown, in keeping with the historic theme, gun-toting “saloon girls” (i.e. kind volunteers) will offer lemonade, muffins and (jokingly) themselves to the riders as they clatter in for a much needed rest stop midway through the route east of Collbran.

 “There’s no Gatorade or power bars,” Brown added.
-“We offer period snacks.”
+“We offer period snacks, too.”

 Kristin Winn, an avid Grand Junction cyclist who plans to ride L’Eroica for the first time with her son, found the pattern for her “athletic outfit” online.